shannon-lab/zapdos/doc/content/source/auxkernels/EFieldAdvAux.md

 ## Overview

-`EFieldAdvAux` returns electric field driven advective flux of defined species in logarithmic form.
+`EFieldAdvAux` returns electric field driven advective flux of a defined species in logarithmic form.

 The advective flux is defined as